vrtmrz/obsidian-livesync/updates.md

+### 0.15.0
+- Outdated configuration items have been removed.
+- Setup wizard has been implemented!

+I appreciate for reviewing and giving me advice @Pouhon158!

 ### 0.14.1
 - The target selecting filter was implemented.
   Now we can set what files are synchronised by regular expression.